pramnora/Powershell/README.md

 otherwise, all you will get displayed back as output is just merely a string literal/and, NOT the variable's value.

 nv -> new variable
+sv -> set variable
 clv -> clear variable
 gv -> get variable

+nv a  -> (crate a new variable/with an 'empty' value)
+sv a 1 -> (set variable/giving it the value of: 1)
+gv a -> 1 (get variable/and, display it's value: 1)
+clv a -> (clear variable/making it empty)
+gv a -> (variable a, now has an 'empty' value)

+**NOTE**: When giving a variable a string value...; and, the variable consists of multiple words which includes spaces;
+then, it's necessary to surround that variable inside a pair of quote marks.
+Eg.

+sv a hello
+gv a -> (outputs: hello)
+sv a hello world (doesn't work?!
+Error message...)
+sv a "hello, world!" -> (outputs: hello, world!)

 ## Environment variables...